 Summer is the hottest, most humid season of the year in Venice, with the mercury capable of rising to 95 F (35 C) or above.
 It's also the most crowded season.
 Hotels charge a premium for rooms and canals are packed to the brim with tourist-filled gondolas, day and night.
 Not only can the heat be intense, especially at midday, but the canals can emit a rather rancid odor, and mosquitoes are in full force.
 Fortunately, rainy days are likely, bringing down temperatures for a while.

 Having said all that, there are some upsides to visiting in the summer.
-For one, it's the start of the international Biennale: a contemporary art spectacular during which Venice hosts art exhibits, concerts, colloquiums, and other interesting events across the city.
+For one, it's the start of the Venice Biennale: a contemporary art spectacular during which Venice hosts art exhibits, concerts, colloquiums, and other interesting events across the city.
 Another great reason to visit in July is the Festa del Redentore — a celebration in which a makeshift bridge of barges is built connecting Venice to the island of Giudecca.
 A fireworks extravaganza tops off the event.

 What to Pack: Long shorts, sundresses, and cotton t-shirts are in order, but don't forget to bring something to cover your shoulders as churches have modest dress codes.
 A rain slicker will come in handy during frequent thunderstorms and comfortable sneakers or thick-soled sandals are advisable for the inevitable walking you'll do all day.